Joshiwa van Marrewijk

 PhD Student at ESO

 I feel privileged that I enjoy what I study.
 Astronomy is my passion.
-My study enables me to combine my hobbies, like programming, with abstract complex concepts such as the origins and evolution of the Universe.
+My studies enable me to combine my hobbies, like programming, with abstract complex concepts such as the origins and evolution of the Universe.
 In my free time, I enjoy listening to music and reading books.
-Some of my favourite authors are J.R.R.
+Some of my favorite authors are J.R.R.
 Tolkien, Arjen van Veelen, and Ilja Leonard Pfeijffer.

-Before I joined ESO, I studied in Leiden for 6 years.
-I obtained my two bachelors in Astronomy and Physics, and I specialised in Astronomical Research during my master's.
+Before I joined ESO, I studied in Leiden for six years.
+I obtained my two bachelors in Astronomy and Physics, and I specialized in Astronomical Research during my master's.
 While in Leiden, I worked with J. Hodge, M. Rybak, S. Debackere, and H. Hoekstra.